 The Fidelity Framework asks how people bind themselves to one another in ways that can be trusted.

-Human beings are not made for isolated moral performance.
-They are born into dependence, formed through attachment, wounded through betrayal, strengthened through loyalty, and called into bonds that require truth.
+Human life is not isolated moral performance.
+People are born into dependence, formed through attachment, wounded through betrayal, strengthened through loyalty, and drawn into bonds that require truth.
 Friendship, family, sexuality, marriage, caregiving, grief, forgiveness, and community are not side issues.
 They are arenas where moral claims become embodied.
 A person can speak well about truth and responsibility while becoming evasive, possessive, exploitative, or unreliable in the closest relationships.

 Fidelity is the virtue of trustworthy bondedness.
 It is not merely sexual exclusivity, though sexual faithfulness matters where sexual promises exist.
 It is not merely loyalty, because loyalty can become corrupt when it protects harm.
 It is not merely affection, because affection can be unstable, possessive, or sentimental.
 Fidelity is the pattern by which love, promise, desire, boundary, repair, and time become trustworthy.